• Skip to main content

 Taste and adjust the salt and spices.
 Stir in the laban (buttermilk) or diluted whisked yoghurt.
 Cover and cook for another 10 minutes or until the chicken is cooked through.

-pepper chicken gravy ready to serve
+pepper chicken gravy ready to be served

 Open and sprinkle some garam masala and more curry leaves.
 Here I used my home Malabar garam masala.
 Simmer for a few minutes until you see the oil on top and sides.